docsbydesign/piClinic_API_sample/README.md

 ```
 python -m pip install requests
 ```

 ### Downloading the code examples

-You can download the repo to access the files directly from your system by clicking the `Clone or download` button above or executing this `git` command from the folder under which you want to install the files.
+You can download this repo to access the files directly from your system by clicking the `Clone or download` button above or executing this `git` command from the folder under which you want to install the files.

 ```